pixcept/ioBroker.plenticore/README.md

 #### plenticore.X.devices.local.pv1 / pv2

-`plenticore.X.devices.local.pv1.P` and `plenticore.X.devices.local.pv2.P` - the current power that is provided by phase 1 or 2 of the plant
+`plenticore.X.devices.local.pvX.P` - the current power that is provided by phase X of the plant

 ### plenticore.X.scb